stroobl/coderdojo-laptop-installer/README.md

-# coderdojo-laptop-installer
+# Coderdojo laptop installer

-This repo contains preseed files and scripts used to install the Coderdojo (Sint-Agatha-Berchem) laptops.
+This repo contains preseed files and scripts used to install the Coderdojo (Sint-Agatha-Berchem) laptops with Ubuntu 16.04.
 You won't be able to use them without advanced Linux knowledge, but I thought it could be useful to share some ideas for other dojos with the same needs...
 Suggestions and improvements are welcome too of course. :-)

 ## Contents